 Lightly mix together ingredients with a whisk or fork.
 Note there may be a few lumps in the mixture.

-Place mixture into a clean and dry Mason jar with a sealable lid.
-Keep in mind 2 cups will make approximately 1 pint of sink scrub.
+Place the mixture into a clean and dry Mason jar with a sealable lid.
+Keep in mind 2 cups will make approximately 1 pint of lemongrass and lavender sink scrub.

-Next add Mason jar lid formulated for straws as this lid will become your shaker and will allow the sink scrub to easily disperse into the sink.
+Next add a Mason jar lid formulated for straws as this lid will become your shaker and will allow the sink scrub to easily disperse into the sink.
 You can usually find Mason jar straw lids at craft supply stores and sometimes even places like Walmart.

-If you feel like the holes are too big consider place two straw lids together to make them smaller.
+Most importantly, if you feel like the holes are too big consider placing two straw lids together to make the holes smaller.

-Using your DIY sink scrub is really easy.
-I didn’t use a sink scrub for two nights so I could show you how easy it is to use this recipe especially when you’re sink gets a lot of use and becomes totally gross!
+Using this DIY lemongrass and lavender sink scrub is super simple.
+I didn’t use a sink scrub for two nights in a row so I could show you how easy it is to use this recipe especially when you’re sink gets a lot of use and becomes totally gross!

 Then shake the sink scrub into the sink.

-After gently scrubbing your sink, rinse the sink out with warm water.
-Wipe dry and you’re good to go!
+After gently scrubbing your sink, rinse the sink out with warm water again.
+Wipe the sink dry and you’re good to go!